-These interactive online courses will focus on the developmental process, understanding psychiatric disorders and associated behaviors, risk factors and triggers, the identification of behaviors and symptoms, family relationships, and intervention and prevention strategies.
+These interactive online courses will focus on the developmental process, understanding psychiatric disorders and associated behaviours, risk factors and triggers, the identification of behaviours and symptoms, family relationships, and intervention and prevention strategies.

 Review a variety of abnormal cognitive and behavioural disorders as they relate to complicated mental health disorders common to infant, child and adolescents.
 You will gain an understanding of the behaviours and the daily effects and challenges on the mental health of the infant, child, and adolescent population.

 Study the effects of trauma on cognitive development of infants, children and adolescents.
 You will also learn to identify those children with trauma histories in order to limit the potential triggers within the therapeutic environment.
 The theories of loss and grief, as these relate to the infant, child and adolescent population will be explored.

 Learn to recognize the risk factors and triggers associated with common psychiatric disorders in the infant, child, and adolescent population.
 Early identification and awareness of the behaviours will help you to appropriately identify and assess the situation at hand.